-Pretzels dipped in Obatzda are among the best German appetizers.
+Pretzels dipped in Obatzda are among the best starters in Germany.
 This combo is a ubiquitous treat during Oktoberfest parties and a typical side dish for a Christmas potluck in Germany.

 Besides Pretzels, you can also spread it over toasted bread or loaded sandwiches.
 The rich yet well-balanced taste of this cheesy dip works well with almost every traditional main dishes in Germany.

 If you want to make Obatzda at home, here is a recipe for you!

 Every country has its own meatball recipe, and Germany is no exception.
 Unlike the American version with red tomato sauce and the Swedish version with thick brown gravy, German meatballs come with a white creamy caper sauce.

 Made from butter, cream, capers, and caper juice, this unique sauce is the soul of the classic dish.
 The Germans often pair these delicious meatballs with spaghetti, salads, or potatoes.

 The dish is named after Königsberg, Germany (now Kaliningrad, Russia), and is one of the centerpieces of ancient East Prussian cuisine.
 Königsberger Klopse usually comes with beets, cooked potatoes, or even rice.